SummerLi12/Semiconductor_products_recommend/README.md

 you could find easily the semiconductor products here to meet your needs Save the recommendation items into CVS file for use later and keep getting updated time to time about the products.

-1. create .env file with this code
+1. create .env file with this code and api key and token will be provided in the presentation file

-GROQ_API_KEY="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"
+GROQ_API_KEY=""
-HUGGINGFACEHUB_API_TOKEN="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"
+HUGGINGFACEHUB_API_TOKEN=""

 2. Install Dependencies and Run